jtombo45/Learn-Node.js/Wild-Horizons-API/Scrimba-Network-Tool-And-Related-Concepts.md

-Scrimba Network Tool and Related Cocnepts
+Scrimba Network Tool and Related Concepts
 - client and server
     - client: client is the part of a web app that user interact with directly
         - Browser